 - Classroom to provide face to face training, individual and group support, and the opportunity to practice the knowledge and skills which are learnt.
-Minimum attendance requirements of 80% - Simulation Laboratory (Sim Lab) which forms part of the practical elements of the program to assist with understanding and implementing key skills specific to the nursing qualification.
-Minimum attendance requirements of 100% - Professional Experience Placement (PEP) Practical learning within a clinical environment which includes aged care, primary/community care, mental health, and acute settings Minimum attendance requirements of 100% - Self-directed learning to ensure that you are able to research information, complete assessments, work autonomously, and as a group to achieve the expected outcomes. - Trainer support in addition to the classroom delivery, the allocated trainer/assessor will be available during business hours to provide additional guidance and support.
+Minimum attendance requirements of 80% of each unit of competency. - Simulation Laboratory (Sim Lab) which forms part of the practical elements of the program to assist with understanding and implementing key skills specific to the nursing qualification.
+Minimum attendance requirements of 100%. - Professional Experience Placement (PEP) Practical learning within a clinical environment which includes aged care, primary/community care, mental health, and acute settings Minimum attendance requirements of 100%. - Self-directed learning to ensure that you are able to research information, complete assessments, work autonomously, and as a group to achieve the expected outcomes.
+You will need to put in approximately 10-15 hours of self-directed learning/study per week. - Trainer support in addition to the classroom delivery, the allocated trainer/assessor will be available during business hours to provide additional guidance and support.